 Tens of thousands of breeding waterbirds were recorded in the Lowbidgee Floodplain this season.
 It has been the largest colonial waterbird breeding event in the Basin this year, both initiated and then supported by water that has been specifically set aside for the environment.
 In total, 17 active waterbird colonies in the Lowbidgee, and three active colonies in the mid-Murrumbidgee wetlands were detected during surveys completed from Spring 2020 to late Summer 2021.
 This included a large colony of 36,000 straw-necked and glossy ibis at Eulimbah Swamp in the Gayini wetlands, and five medium-sized and 14 much smaller-sized colonies with ibis, egret, spoonbill, heron and cormorant at sites across the rest of the Murrumbidgee Selected Area.

 University of NSW Centre for Ecosystem Science Research Fellow, Dr Kate Brandis, who led the monitoring of the Eulimbah Swamp ibis colony said the event was a fantastic result for the Basin’s waterbird populations, and for water management in the Murray-Darling Basin.
 She said:

 “The fact that we can use water for the environment to stimulate the birds to breed and maintain nesting is really promising… these birds only breed when flooding conditions are right.”

-The high rainfall that we have experienced in the region has led to natural flooding which has resulted in even larger waterbird breeding colonies.
+In the past high rainfall has led to natural flooding which has resulted in even larger waterbird breeding colonies.

 Fellow researchers, Dr Jennifer Spencer (NSW Department of Planning, Industry and Environment) and Dr Damian Michael (Charles Sturt University) led colony monitoring across the rest of the Murrumbidgee Selected Area, documenting stage of nesting and water levels at sites across Yanga National Park and neighbouring private wetlands.